 Free day at Santiago, where you can discover on your own the beauties of one of the most visited place in Spain.

-7 nights of hotel with half board included
+7 nights of hotel

 The trip includes an insurance of basic coverages